 What is Asynchronous Learning?

-- Comparison of North Island College formats summary: Digital Learning Formats for 2020/2021 – Characteristics and Components (PDF)
+- Comparison of online learning formats summary: Digital Learning Formats – Characteristics and Components PDF and Delivery Formats – PDF

 - Teaching and learning activities occur in digital formats using a variety of learning technologies and digital resources.